Skip to main content

 • “The artwork felt in harmony with the game's 1930s setting, creating an immersive atmosphere that had the potential to thaw the most frigid gamer.”

-• “Sometimes the writing might go over your head if you aren't a buff on history or old religions and their gods, but there's this atmosphere of adventure and exploration that comes with helping the protagonist figure out, say, the puzzle of the mechanical statues that control hidden panels of the tomb.”
+• “Sometimes the writing might go over your head if you aren't well-versed in history or old religions and their gods, but there's an atmosphere of adventure and exploration that comes with helping the protagonist figure out the puzzle of the mechanical statues that control hidden panels of the tomb.”

 • “To summarize, Scheherazade is a fun, extremely meaty visual novel game that oozes atmosphere and charm and even manages to incorporate a considerable degree of strategy in the form of stat-management mechanics.”